Social status: Determination

-Because status is always relative to others, that means a person can enter many situations throughout their life or even a single day in which they hold high, equal, or low status depending on who is around them.
+Because status is always relative to others, a person may enter many situations throughout their life or even a single day in which they hold high, equal, or low status depending on who is around them.
 For instance, a doctor holds high status when interacting with a patient, equal status in a meeting with fellow doctors, and low status when meeting with their hospital's chief of medicine.
 A person can also be a 'big fish in a small pond' such that they have higher status than everyone else in their organization, but low or equal status relative to professionals in their entire field.

 Some perspectives on status emphasize its relatively fixed and fluid aspects.
-Ascribed statuses are fixed for an individual at birth, while achieved status is determined by social rewards an individual acquires during his or her lifetime as a result of the exercise of ability and/or perseverance.
+Ascribed statuses are fixed for an individual at birth, while achieved status is determined by social rewards an individual acquires during their lifetime as a result of the exercise of ability and/or perseverance.
 Examples of ascribed status include castes, race, and beauty among others.
 Meanwhile, achieved statuses are akin to one's educational credentials or occupation: these things require a person to exercise effort and often undergo years of training.
 The term master status has been used to describe the status most important for determining a person's position in a given context, like possessing a mental illness.

 However, the concept of a master status is controversial.
 Status characteristics theory argues members of a task group will listen to whomever they believe will most help them solve a problem.
 One's external status in society (e.g., race or gender) determines influence in small groups, but so does a person's known ability on the task (e.g., mechanical ability when a car breaks down).
 This implies that known ability would attenuate the effect of external status, implying a given external status characteristic is not a master status.
 The program of research finds characteristics assumed to be master statuses (e.g., mental illness) are, in fact, attenuated by known ability.
 Moreover, status affects group members' assertiveness only when characteristics differentiate group members (i.e., groups are mixed-race or mixed-gender).
 With respect to gender, experimental tests repeatedly found that women are highly deferential only in the presence of men.
 Although for disadvantaged groups, status disadvantage is not completely negated by valued characteristics, their social status does not depend predominantly on any one group membership.
 As such, status characteristics research has yet to identify a social characteristic that operates like a robust cross-situational master status.